arthurgassner/swissenergy-frontend/docs/modelling.md

 !!! note "Dummy baseline"
     Predict that the hourly-load at time `t + 24h` is yesterday hourly-load at the same hour.

-Approaching our problem like this yields the following performance over the past month:
+Approaching our problem like this yields the following results over the past month:

 <center>